Feature Flags in Next.js: Safer Deploys, Rollbacks Without Drama

-What feature flags are, why they're worth using in Next.js, real experience with LaunchDarkly, and a rundown of alternatives: Vercel Flags SDK, Statsig, ConfigCat, Flagsmith, and more.
+What feature flags are, how they fit into Next.js, real experience with LaunchDarkly, how to prevent flag debt, and a rundown of the main alternatives.

 A feature flag (or feature toggle) is a runtime decision your app makes: "is this part of the product active for this user, in this environment, right now?"
 It doesn't replace good design or tests — but it changes how safely and gradually you can move code to production.